xenakas/dsba_ecm_2022/README.md

 The results of the midterm exam (1st of November) are published in the corresponding folder.
 The last column EXAM% is the final grade.

 # Next Home Assignment deadline is  Feb 22, 2023, 23:55 MST
- Feb 22, 2023, 23:55 MST HA8 - to be submitted through Classroom
+ Feb 22, 2023, 23:55 MSK HA8 - to be submitted through Classroom

  Requirements for HA:
  -  Use scan options, check the quality of the file before sending.